F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 Template sets may be provided by F5, sourced from the community, or custom written.
 Template sets can be added or removed via the user interface by clicking either the **Add Set** or **Remove** buttons.

-For information on authoring template sets, understanding the template set format, and uploading templates, see :ref:`authoring`.
+For information on authoring template sets and understanding the template set format, see :ref:`authoring`.

-|
+For information on updating, adding and removing template sets, see :ref:`managing-templates`.

 .. _deploylogtab: